Seo.Domains is a subsidiary of Edoms.com, a fast-growing 50+ people domain company.

 As demand and auction prices at places like Godaddy and Namejet continue to rise, our expired domains marketplace service will remain the only affordable one as our expired + expiring domains database and know-how are incredibly hard to replicate even with a lot of money.
 This makes us your perfect long-term high authority PBN domains provider and it doesn't matter if you want to buy expired domains for $30 or domains for affiliate SEO of money sites for $500 - we have enough of both on our expired domains list!

-For you it's almost non-existent, there are some minor pros and cons (covered in this video and below) but in the end if it's for a PBN, it's just a domain, you put a website on it and the name and extension hardly matter.
+For you it's almost non-existent, there are some minor pros and cons (covered in this expired domains video guide and below) but in the end if it's for a PBN, it's just a domain, you put a website on it and the name and extension hardly matter.
 Strong authority backlinks matter.

 Like everything, there are pros and cons in the details and it depends on the extension - TLDs vary from brilliant (better than .com) to a bit shitty.
 That said: